-Because of Anita – I was senior producer for this 4-part series, hosted by Cindi Leive and Salamishah Tillet.
+Because of Anita – I was senior producer for this award-winning four-part series, hosted by Cindi Leive and Salamishah Tillet.
 The show explored the legacy of Anita Hill’s historic testimony at Clarence Thomas’s Supreme Court confirmation hearings.
 Episode three featured the first-ever public conversation between Professor Hill and Dr. Christine Blasey Ford.
 The show won a Gracie.

 My Fugitive – I was senior producer for this 8-part series, hosted by Nina Gilden Seavey.
 Nina’s dad was a civil rights lawyer in St. Louis.
 In 1970, he represented a young man arrested at a protest against the war in Vietnam.
 Sentenced to five years in federal prison, the kid – Howard Mechanic – went underground.
 For almost 30 years.
 My Fugitive is the story of Nina’s search for Howard, and for answers.